jbcodeforce/jbcodeforce.github.io/docs/golf/index.md

 ## Training session plan

-* 20 balls wedge warm up - line on the ground - goal is to make contact - 30, 50 and 70 yards.
+* 20 balls: Wedge warm up - line on the ground - goal is to make contact - 30, 50 and 70 yards.
 Work way up to full swing.
-* 30 balls: mechanicals: back to the feeling with 9 iron.
+* 30 balls: Mechanicals: back to the feeling with 9 iron.
-* 25 balls: Skill work on ball fligh control.
+* 25 balls: Skill: work on ball fligh control.
 Games with a score.
 * 25 balls: Game like strikes: Driver, club, pitch.

-Routine: Target -> Two swings -> Feels -> Visualize the shot -> take immediate target -> breeze -> line up -> view target - ball x2 -> swing
+Routine: Target -> Two swings -> Feels -> Visualize the shot -> Take immediate target -> Breeze -> Line up -> View target - ball x2 -> Swing.

 * Try to train a lot on: Wedges, Driver, Putter.

 ### Prepare before a 18 holes cource

-* Warm slowly but cover all game plays
+* Warm slowly but cover all game plays.
-* Divide by segments
+* Divide by segments.

 ![](./images/prep-segment.png)